Fort Hall Indian Reservation: 20th century to present

+Map of the Shoshone-Bannock tribal territory and neighboring tribes in Idaho.

 In 1934 during the Franklin D. Roosevelt administration, the US Congress passed the Indian Reorganization Act, created in part to end the allotment process and encourage tribes to re-establish self-government and to stabilize their land bases.
 In 1936 these two tribes reorganized, wrote a common constitution and established their own elected government.
 They have managed to retain most of their lands since that time.

 During World War II, however, the US government assumed control of a 3,300-acre tract within the reservation, which it developed for use as an air base.
 Federal officials had told the tribe they would return the land to them after the war.

 Instead, the federal government sold the property for $1 to nearby Pocatello, a city about 9 mi to the east, which developed it as a regional airport.
 In the 21st century, there continue to be conflicts over development at the airport without consultation with the tribe.
 (See material below).

 FMC Corporation operated a phosphate mine and plant under a lease at the Fort Hall Reservation.
 Between 1949 and 2001, it produced an estimated 250 million pounds of elemental phosphorus annually.
 It has had serious adverse environmental effects.
 In 1989, as part of what is termed the Eastern Michaud Flats Contamination, its 1500-acre plant site was designated by EPA under CERCLA as a Superfund site because of extensive water and land pollution caused by these operations, including degradation of the Portneuf River.
 The J.R.
 Simplot Company also operated on and near the reservation for decades.
 Their sites have been designated by the EPA as Superfund sites.
 Although some mitigation has been accomplished, scientists estimate the pollution will be hazardous for a very long time.